Beatrice Venezi: Controversy

-Venezi is known in Italy for her proximity to the far-right government of Giorgia Meloni.
-Her father Gabriele Venezi is a former member of Forza Nuova, a neofascist political party.
-On the 17th of November, 2022, Venezi was appointed Music Advisor by the Italian Minister of Culture Gennaro Sangiuliano.
+Venezi is known in Italy for her proximity to the government of Giorgia Meloni.
+Her father Gabriele Venezi is a former member of Forza Nuova, a far-right political party.
+On the 17th of November, 2022, Venezi was appointed Music Advisor by the Italian Minister of Culture, Gennaro Sangiuliano.
 In the same year, she was appointed artistic director of the Taormina Arte Foundation by the Sicilian Regional Government.

-Venezi was supposed to conduct the 2024 New Year's concert in Nice, but in July 2023, several associations, anti-fascist committees, and pro-democracy groups in Nice staged a powerful protest, calling on the municipality and the city's opera house to cancel the concert.
+Venezi was supposed to conduct the 2024 New Year's concert in Nice, but in July 2023, anti-fascist groups in Nice staged a huge protest, calling on the municipality and the city's opera house to cancel the concert.

 On September 23, 2025, she was appointed Music Director of La Fenice, one of the most famous Italian opera venues.
 Its staff members opposed the appointment, pointing out that Venezi lacks experience and has never before conducted at La Fenice, except for a short promo event.
-Mayor of Venice Luigi Brugnaro confirmed that 'There was pressure from Rome for the appointment'.
-A petition demanding revocation has already been signed by more than 14,000 people, and 140 annual season ticket holders have sent an open letter to the theatre's management stating that they will not renew their season tickets for 2026 if Venezi's appointment remains in force.
-In that case, the theatre will suffer a loss of at least €140,000.
+The Mayor of Venice, Luigi Brugnaro, claimed that "there was pressure from Rome for the appointment".

+On April 26, 2026, La Fenice announced that it had cancelled all future collaborations with Venezi, following remarks she made in an interview with Argentine newspaper La Nación.
+In the interview, Venezi criticised the structure of Italian orchestras, alleging a lack of meritocracy and referring to what she described as systems of nepotism and entrenched internal dynamics within publicly funded institutions.
+Her comments prompted criticism from members of the orchestra and staff.
+The foundation subsequently stated that her remarks were incompatible with its institutional values and respect for its musicians.
+The move ended the planned collaboration before her tenure as music director was due to begin.